The 10 Best ZoomInfo Alternatives in 2026 (Ranked for Small Business)

 Best for: teams whose buyers are active on LinkedIn and who already enrich data elsewhere.

-LinkedIn Sales Navigator turns LinkedIn's graph into a prospecting tool, with advanced lead and account search, saved lists, and real-time signals like job changes.
-The Core plan is $119.99 a month, or about $89.99 billed annually.
-The catch that decides the ZoomInfo-versus-Sales-Navigator question is that it doesn't hand you verified emails or direct dials in bulk, so you still need a separate data layer to turn a profile into an outreach-ready record.
-As a research and warm-intro layer, though, nothing matches its social data.
+LinkedIn Sales Navigator turns LinkedIn's graph into a prospecting tool, with advanced lead and account search, saved lists, and live signals like job changes.
+Core is $119.99 a month, or about $89.99 billed annually.
+The thing that settles the ZoomInfo-versus-Sales-Navigator question is that it won't hand you verified emails or direct dials in bulk, so a profile still isn't an outreach-ready record until another tool fills in the contact details.
+Nothing else comes close on the social data itself, which is why plenty of teams pay for both.

-What users say: Sales Navigator's G2 reviews (accessed July 2026) rate the advanced search and the real-time job-change alerts highly.
-Two things grate.
-The price feels steep once you're a smaller user, and CRM sync can lag or behave inconsistently.
+What users say: Two things grate in the G2 reviews (accessed July 2026): the price feels steep once you're a smaller user, and CRM sync can lag or behave inconsistently.
+People put up with both because the advanced search and the job-change alerts are rated so highly.

-Pros: unmatched social-graph data, native LinkedIn workflow, strong for warm outreach.
-Cons: no direct email or phone export without another tool; price rises quickly for teams.
+Pros: social-graph data nothing else matches, a native LinkedIn workflow, strong for warm outreach.
+Cons: no bulk email or phone export without a second tool, and the price climbs quickly once you're buying seats.

 6. Seamless.AI: Best for Real-Time Data Building